k3vmcd/ha-eg4-battery/README.md

 3. Search for "EG4 Battery"
 4. The integration will automatically discover nearby EG4 batteries via Bluetooth
 5. Select your battery from the list and follow the configuration steps

+### Battery Capacity & Energy Dashboard

+- During setup you can provide your battery's usable capacity (default 5.12 kWh).
+This value is used to expose:
+   - `Stored Energy` (kWh measurement)
+   - `Energy Charged` (total_increasing kWh)
+   - `Energy Discharged` (total_increasing kWh)
+- These sensors satisfy Home Assistant's Energy Dashboard requirements for battery storage.
+After the first data refresh, navigate to **Settings → Dashboards → Energy** and select:
+   - `Energy Charged` as *Energy going into the battery*
+   - `Energy Discharged` as *Energy going out of the battery*
+   - `Stored Energy` (optional) for the *Battery State of Charge* graph
+- To update the capacity later, open the integration's *Options* panel from **Devices & Services** and adjust the value; the integration will reload automatically.

 ## Requirements